swarbler/bestof/tech/peripherals/keyboards.md

 - **aluminium body:** Cidoo V65/75/87
 - **low-profile:** Nuphy Air *(wisteria switches)* / Lofree Flow

-{: .alternative }
-Keychron keyboards are quite good, but the price is a bit high.
+> Keychron keyboards are quite good, but the price is a bit high.
 Also, customer service seems a bit iffy.

 ## Custom Mechanical